-As a result of the new policy, EPA’s actions will be more consistent and predictable.
+As a result of the Policy, EPA’s actions will be more consistent and predictable.
 Business and the community will know what to expect from EPA.

 Since the Compliance and enforcement policy was released, EPA has published the following subordinate policies and guidelines:

 - EPA’s use of injunctions as an enforcement tool (publication 1471)

 - EPA’s enforcement and prosecution of government entities including local government (publication 1472)

 - EPA’s investigation of complicity of all parties and choice of defendant (publication 1473)

 - EPA’s approach to legal professional privilege and the privilege against self-incrimination (publication 1474)